-Of course, not all hotel loyalty programs are created equally, so some elite members may be getting more than others.
-Here is your ultimate guide for what hotels are offering in terms of elite status extensions, points, and more.
+Of course, not all hotel loyalty programs are created equal, so some elite members may be getting more than others.
+Here’s your ultimate guide for understanding what hotels are offering in terms of status extensions, points, and more.

 Compared to the airline industry, the hotel industry has been very accommodating when it comes to reservation cancellations and elite benefits.

-While not as complex as airline reservations, the hotel industry has its own quirks.
-Fortunately, the big hotel chains have been very generous with their elite members in light of the coronavirus pandemic.
+While admittedly not as complex as airline reservations, the hotel industry has its own quirks.
+Fortunately, the big hotel chains have been very generous with their elite members in light of the pandemic.

 Hotel Benefits Chart

-Best Western elite members have already had their status automatically extended through January 31, 2022, and requirements for 2021 have been reduced.
+Best Western Rewards elite members have had their status automatically extended through January 31, 2023.

 - Gold: Stay 5 nights, or 3 stays, or earn 5,000 points